Coronavirus is both a serious threat, to people all around the globe, and a source of significant anxiety. Here

 are some tips for coping with coronavirus anxiety.
 There are already lots of sources for this on the Internet.
 What I particularly want to add to what's already available is how it helps to accept the presence of anxious thoughts, rather than oppose or try to change the content of those thoughts.

-The first step involves protecting yourself from the Coronavirus, because that's a higher priority than dealing with Coronavirus anxiety.
-Visit the web site of the Centers for Disease Control and Prevention to identify helpful actions you can take on a regular basis. these are already fairly well known, and include:
+The first step involves protecting yourself, and others, from the Coronavirus, because that's a higher priority than dealing with Coronavirus anxiety.
+Visit the web site of the Centers for Disease Control and Prevention to identify helpful actions you can take on a regular basis.
+These are already fairly well known, and include:

 3. Social distancing (fancy talk for “keep 6 feet away” from others)